alecdotninja/animator/README.md

 There's nothing special here.
 A simple call to `destroy` and friends will suffice.
 Animator infers dependent assocations by recording the transaction in which an object is destroyed.

-> **Note:** Animator works by registering an around_destroy callback, and therefore can only preserve data when the destroy callbacks are run.
-This means that calls to `delete` and friends **cannot** be reversed.
+> **Note:** Animator works by registering an after_destroy callback, and therefore can only preserve data when the destroy callbacks are run.
+This means that calls to methods like `delete` **cannot** be reversed.

 ### Querying